craig8196/hashmap/README.md

 1. If entry is NOT head of linked list => done
 1. Compute subhash
 1. Start LOOP
     1. If entry subhash is equal and can trust subhash
         * If keys are equal => return value
     1. If end of list => done
+    1. Compute NEXT entry
-1. Go to next entry
+    1. Go to LOOP

 ### INSERT Algorithm
 TODO